ibrahim-sheriff/Build-a-ML-Pipeline-for-Short-term-Rental-Prices-in-NYC/README.md

 ## Description

-This project is part of Unit 3: Clean Code Principles.
-The problem is to predict credit card customers that are most likely to churn using clean code best practices.

 This project is part of Unit 3: Building a Reproducible Model Workflow.
 The problem is to build a complete end to end ML pipeline to predict rental prices for airbnb rentals and make it reusable.

 ## Prerequisites